-To combat this injustice, BFF is launching the #BringBrittneyHome campaign to raise awareness and amplify the call to urge U.S. officials.
+To combat this injustice, BFF launched the #BringBrittneyHome campaign to raise awareness and amplify the call to urge U.S. officials.

 - We demand the U.S. government prioritize the swift and safe release and return of Brittney Griner back to the United States - facing no charges.

 - We demand ongoing visible proof of Brittney Griner’s safety and wellbeing as well as consistent communication and wellness checks while in custody.

 - We demand Brittney Griner have access to the same benefits and protections as any other U.S. citizen, including but not limited to consistent U.S. consular access.

 For access to detailed background information, facts, and #BringBrittneyHome campaign graphics and content, download our toolkit below!